Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 President Trump Tweet: “In light of the attack from the Invisible Enemy, as well as the need to protect the jobs of our GREAT American Citizens, I will be signing an Executive Order to temporarily suspend immigration into the United States!”

-The HHS sends a letter to FEMA questioning the criteria being used to determine how PPE is being distributed.
+The sends a letter to questioning the criteria being used to determine how is being distributed.

 Georgia Republican Governor Brian Kemp announces that certain businesses can reopen this week in a move that breaks from the majority of state leaders and defies the warnings of many public health officials.
 Kemp said specifically that fitness centers, bowling alleys, body art studios, barbers, hair and nail salons, and massage therapy businesses can reopen April 24.
 Theaters and restaurants will be allowed to open on April 27, while bars and night clubs will remain closed for now.